robertobado/rally-utils/README.md

  * itertasks - lists all tasks from a given iteration, outputs to screen,csv or pdf file for printing
  * addtask - adds a new task under an existing user story
+ * task - Changes the state of one or more tasks
  * csv2tasks - adds a batch of tasks under existing user stories from a csv file

 Example csv: